 2. Establish Clear Policies

-Implement inclusive policies that promote equity and diversity.
-These should cover areas such as anti-discrimination, fair hiring practices, equal opportunity, accessibility, and gender equality.
+- Draft a comprehensive anti-discrimination policy detailing specific actions against harassment, bias, and microaggressions.
+These should also cover areas such as anti-discrimination, fair hiring practices, equal opportunity, accessibility, and gender equality.

 Clear policies set the foundation for an inclusive organizational culture and provide guidelines for expected behaviors and practices.
 You can find examples of how to build an efficient and diverse-focused policy for work in our blog.